code10/Exchange_Tool_v1.0.0/README.md

 # Tentacle-v1
-Welcome to Smart Code Editor, your ultimate tool for efficient and intelligent coding!
+Welcome to Tentacle, your ultimate tool for efficient and intelligent coding!
 This project aims to provide a seamless coding experience with advanced features to enhance productivity and code quality.

 ## Features

 - **Intelligent Code Completion**: Smart suggestions based on context.
 - **Real-time Error Detection**: Instant feedback on syntax and logical errors.
-- **Integrated Debugger**: Step-by-step debugging with breakpoints and variable inspection.
-- **Extensible Plugins**: Extend functionality with a wide range of plugins.

 ## Usage